 Each of these agents needs information from others to perform its designated tasks.
 Each of them may also have information others need.
-There is no pre-determined stationery connection between agents.
-The broker agent (BA) plays a crucial role in dynamically establishing communication channel for agents' information exchange.
+There is no permanent stationery connection between agents.
+The broker agent (BA) can be seen to play a crucial role in collaborating agents' information exchange activities.
+This is done by sending advertise and recommend messages to BA.